Average Home Inspection Cost In The U.S.

 And that’s a difficult question to answer.
 Because it REALLY depends on the agent and the inspector they recommend.
 How well do you know them?
 Do they have an amazing reputation?
 Were you referred to them or did you just find them on Zillow?

 The same goes for the inspector.
 How are their Google, Facebook and Yelp reviews?
-Are they a certified master inspector or at least ASHI or InterNACHI certified?
+Are they a InterNACHI certified?

 If you haven’t already, we’d recommend reading our 7 Questions your Home Inspector doesn’t want you to ask article.